- Our Members

-The morning session at the event featured a pitch competition with startups presenting their business ideas to a panel of judges, which included Indiaspora Patron Raju Reddy.
-The afternoon session comprised of panel discussions on various topics like technological collaboration and diaspora/community alliances among the three countries.
+The morning session at the event featured a pitch competition with startups presenting their business ideas to a panel of judges, which included Indiaspora Patron Raju Reddy, Silicon Valley angel investor and entrepreneur.

-This represents a continuation of our leadership in furthering trilateral relations between the three nations.
+This event represented a continuation of our leadership in furthering trilateral relations between the three nations.
 As most of you know, Indiaspora took a delegation of our members to Israel in July 2017, coinciding with Indian Prime Minister Narenda Modi’s historic visit to that country.
 Subsequently, Indiaspora Staff Director Sanjeev Joshipura spoke at a trilateral event in Fairfax County, Virginia, promoting commercial and business ties.

 For comprehensive coverage of the Business Forum, please see the following special report published in The Economic Times on November 16th.